dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 >
 {: .callout}

-It's worth taking a moment to unpack that statement in a bit of detail.
+It's worth taking a moment to unpack this statement in more detail.
 In machine learning, a computer performs a specific task without using explicit instructions, using algorithms and statistical models.
-What are those _tasks_ that the computer performs?
 Often, that task is
-prediction: given some information, it attempts to predict an outcome.
-For example, Facebook may know about your age, where you live and what you usually post about, and use that to predict whether you're likely to engage (e.g. click on a link) with a specific advertisement.
-Your bank might know about the amount of money on your bank account, and reliability in paying bills, and use that to predict whether they should give you a loan.
+_prediction_: given some information, the machine learning algorithm attempts to predict an outcome.
+For example, Facebook may know about your age, where you live and what you usually post about, and use this information to predict whether you're likely to engage (e.g., click on a link) with a specific advertisement.
+As another example, your bank might know how much money is in your bank account and how reliably you pay your bills, and may use that to predict whether they should give you a loan.

-Generally, computers operate on specific and rigid mathematical principles: they require explicit instructions to operate.
-For example, you might write a rule that someone who has been posting about children a lot should be shown an advertisement for toys.
-However, those simple rules may miss a lot of context.
+Generally, computers operate on specific and rigid mathematical principles: they require explicit instructions to operate, and the user (i.e., you) must tell the computer these instructions or rules.
+For example, you might write a rule that someone who has been posting about children at least once a day should be shown an advertisement for toys.
+However, this simple rule may miss a lot of context.
 What if the person has in fact been posting about how their neighbour's children are always loud?
 Perhaps they should be shown advertisements for noise-cancelling headphones instead?
 If you write down rule-based logic, you have to make sure your logic includes any and all possible outcomes and contexts, even when you _don't know what they are_.
 This is obviously difficult!

 Machine learning goes a very different route.
-It aims to solve that problem by inferring the rules and patterns from a set of data points.
-For example, you might take a whole lot of social media posts about children, and show each poster different advertisements.
+It aims to solve that problem by _inferring_, _estimating_, or _approximating_ the rules and patterns from a set of data points.
+For example, you might take a whole lot of social media posts about children from different people, and show each person different advertisements.
 If you do that many, many times, you might be able to infer from the data that posters who use words like "son", "daughter", and "happy birthday", should be shown toys, and posters who use the words "children" and "noise" should be shown advertisements for noise-cancelling headphones.
 You might also learn that there's a third group of posters, that you hadn't even thought of before, who post a lot about children together with words like "school" and "classroom".
 Those are teachers, and perhaps you'd want to show them advertisements of school supplies like pens and erasers.
+In this way, the exact rules or instructions for classifying have not been supplied, but patterns in the data have been found.

 How exactly we can make a computer find and describe patterns and rules in our data (i.e. the algorithms and statistical models part of the definition above), we'll learn about a little bit later in this